Bicycle Exchange location: 3961 East Bayshore Road, Palo Alto, CA MAP.

 We keep your information for as long as necessary to fulfill the purposes outlined in this privacy policy unless otherwise required by law.

 All volunteers are asked to read and sign the complete Standards and Code of Conduct for Volunteers and Visitors form.
-Please reach out to This email address is being protected from spambots.
-You need JavaScript enabled to view it. with any questions.
+Please reach out to

 Below is the quick version of what’s expected when you volunteer or visit SVBE.
 Our goal is to keep our shop and community safe, respectful and fun for everyone.